akashm776/otco/README.md

 | 47 | 1.12% | 1.50% | 1.31% |
 | **50** | **1.05%** | **1.71%** | **1.38%** |

-> **Trajectory note:** The baseline is non-monotone but finishes strong.
-It dips around epoch 40, then improves again during epochs 45–50.
-The final checkpoint is the best observed checkpoint.
+> **Verdict:** Strongest completed run.
+The baseline is non-monotone but consolidates best late in training, finishing with the highest canonical Avg R@1.

 ---